alfiedotwtf/AABillFAQ/README.md

 	  reporting/discussing non-AAbill backdoor

 * How will this interact with the consumer law?
-	* If we sell a product labelled as secure and we're forced to add a flaw into that security does the customer have a right to refund under the consumer law as unfit for purpose?
+	* If we sell a product labelled as secure and we are forced to add a flaw into that security does the customer have a right to refund under the consumer law as unfit for purpose?
 	* Could we then have cause for the government to cover any financial losses